 - Health and dental insurance

 - Gifts and awards

 Top 5 Benefits Employees Want to See from their Employer

 Everyone, regardless of age or health, has annual health and dental expenses.
 Therefore, offering this type of coverage for your employees is extremely valuable for the vast majority of employees.
 It is no surprise that health and dental plans are the top benefits offered by Canadian companies.
 While Canadian government plans can cover up to 70 percent of an average Canadian’s health care expenses, the remaining gap is one that employees expect their employer to help with.
 Individual health care plans can be costly and restrictive, while employer offered group plans provide better coverage at a lower cost.

 Extended Health Care plans are often bought in conjunction with a Dental plan.
 There have been numerous reports indicating that many health problems and illnesses are the result of poor dental health, says the Mayo Clinic.
-Therefore, adding a dental plan could be highly beneficial for companies and their employees’ health and productivity.
+Therefore, adding a dental financing plan could be highly beneficial for companies and their employees’ health and productivity.

 2. Group Life Insurance

 Providing for their family even after death is something that everyone would like to be able to do.
 That is why employees appreciate companies with group life insurance policies.
 These policies protect the employee in the event of a death or dismemberment event.
 The basic coverage is based on an employee’s salary – for example, the family may receive two times the employee’s annual salary in the unfortunate event of their death.